AsobaCloud/googlecloud-csv-import/README.md

 ## SETUP AND PREREQUISITES

 - Python 3 to be installed.
 - google-cloud-bigquery python package to be installed.
 - google-cloud-storage python packahe to be installed.
 - python-dotenv should be installed
-	- C:/asoba/bq_config.json file should be present.
+- `C:/asoba/bq_config.json` file should be present.
 Sample provided in the bundle.
 Location can be different  but would need to be passed to the script at runtime with -C option.
 - An env folder should be created somewhere on file system to hold the file containing environment variables.
 The reference to the environment file is in the config json file with the key user_env_file.
 		It is used for credentials or anything else you may wish to expose as environment variable.
 Environment variables are inturn declared as
-		SET variable_name=value e.g.
+		`SET variable_name=value e.g.`
-		SET GOOGLE_APPLICATION_CREDENTIALS=C:/asoba/asoba-241019-1c2d390ea817.json
+		`SET GOOGLE_APPLICATION_CREDENTIALS=C:/asoba/auth.json`

 ## SAMPLE RUN: